Please also see Steven’s Google Scholar page: https://scholar.google.com/citations?user=MxONQMYAAAAJ&hl=en

 Feel free to email me (stevenjh [at] iastate.edu) for a pdf of a manuscript if you can’t get access elsewhere.

 Hall, S.J., Berhe, A.A., and A. Thompson.
 Order from disorder: Higher iron phase crystallinity correlates with slower carbon turnover and greater microbial contributions.
-In review.
+In revision.

-Ye, C., Chen, D., Hall, S.J., Pan, S., Yan, X., Bai, T., Guo, H., Zhang, Y., Bai, Y., Hu, S. Reconciling multiple impacts of nitrogen enrichment on soil carbon: increased residue inputs, decreased microbial activity, and altered mineral sorption.
-In review.
+Ye, C., Chen, D., Hall, S.J., Pan, S., Yan, X., Bai, T., Guo, H., Zhang, Y., Bai, Y., and S. Hu.
+Reconciling multiple impacts of nitrogen enrichment on soil carbon: increased residue inputs, decreased microbial activity, and altered mineral sorption.
+Ecology Letters.

 Huang, W., and S. J. Hall.
 Elevated moisture stimulates carbon loss from mineral soils by releasing protected organic matter.
 Nature Communications 8:1774 (Open Access).